BioGearsEngine/Engine/README.md

 - Java JDK 8
 - GCC

+To begin, get these tools through the linux package manager of your choice (apt, yum ect...).
+This build was tested on Ubuntu 16.04 with tools installed via apt-get.
+Build supports open JDK or oracle JDK.
+Linking should be automatically done through the package manager.

-Add a JAVA_HOME variable to point to the Java installation and add it to the system PATH.
-This can be done by adding the following lines to ~/.profile:
+Add a JAVA_HOME variable to point to the Java installation and add it to the system PATH (if it was not sufficiently linked through the package manager, you can double check this with a quick `$ java -version`).
+This can be done by adding the following lines to ~/.profile (again this will depend on where you java installation is on your machine, this is an example of the location when installed via apt-get on Ubuntu):
 ```
-JAVA_HOME=/usr/local/jdk1.8.0_45
+JAVA_HOME=/usr/lib/jvm/java-1.8.0-openjdk-amd64
 PATH=$PATH:$JAVA_HOME_bin
 ```